aws-samples/sample-nih-genai-assistant/README.md

 1. From AWS Console, navigate to WAF & Shield
 2. Select IP Sets in left Navigation bar
-3. Click on BlockIPSet
+3. Choose BlockIPSet

    ![WAF 01](./documentation/WAF-01.png)

-4. Find your public IP address and add it using correct format like `99.234.54.13/32`
+4. Find your public IP address and add it using correct format like `99.234.54.13/32` - You can use https://checkip.amazonaws.com/

    ![WAF 02](./documentation/WAF-02.png)